-We need to be a bit careful since we can use result\handle.read() to read the BLAST output only once - calling result\handle.read() again returns an empty string.
+We need to be a bit careful since we can use result_handle.read() to read the BLAST output only once - calling result_handle.read() again returns an empty string.

 '''

-save_file = open("my_blast.xml", "w")
+with open("my_blast.xml", "w") as out_handle:

-save_file.write(result_handle.read())
+... out_handle.write(result_handle.read())

-save_file.close()
+...

 result_handle.close()

 '''

-After doing this, the results are in the file my\blast.xml and the original handle has had all its data extracted (so we closed it).
+After doing this, the results are in the file my_blast.xml and the original handle has had all its data extracted (so we closed it).
 However, the parse function of the BLAST parser (described in 7.3) takes a file-handle-like object, so we can just open the saved file for input: